ZhiGroup/pytorch_ehr/README.md

 data = EHRdataFromPickles(root_dir = '../data/',
                                       file = 'hf.train')
 loader =  EHRdataLoader(data)

-#if you want to shuffle batches before using them
+#if you want to shuffle batches before using them, add this line
 loader = iter_batch2(loader = loader, len(loader))
-for i, batch in enumerate(loader):
-    #feed the batch to do things

 #otherwise, directly call
 for i, batch in enumerate(loader):
     #feed the batch to do things